galaxyproject/galaxy-hub/content/events/2023-06-12-train-the-trainers/index.md

 - **Registration**: Before June 1st
 - **Capacity**: Maximum 20 participants
 - **Selection**: If more participants applied than we have the capacity, the "first applied - first served" approach will be used.
-Participants will be informed on the 16th of January
+Participants will be informed on the 1st of June

 # After the workshop